vighneshtamse/DataEnthu/content/post/Quick-Tutorial-on-Support-Vector-Machines.md

 ![Output](/img/output_24_0.png)

 In order to handle such cases, we need to tune the hyperparameter **C** of the SVC model.
-This process of tuning the hyperparameters of a model for a better fit is usually known as **Hyperparameter Tuning**.</br>
+This process of tuning the hyperparameters of a model for a better fit is usually known as **Hyperparameter Tuning**.
-Depending upon the value of C, we can have soft or hard margins which decides how much classification error is permittable.</br>
+Depending upon the value of C, we can have soft or hard margins which decides how much classification error is permittable.

-<br>We will now see how changing the value of C affects the fit of our model.</br>
+We will now see how changing the value of C affects the fit of our model.

 ```python